Giovanni Vincenzo Bolgeni: Works

 Of Bolgeni's theological writings, the best known was Della carità o amor di Dio (Rome, 1788).
 In it he endeavored to refute the Dominican de Rubeis by arguing that the theological virtue of charity consists in loving God as he is good to us and not as he is absolute goodness.
-This position won for him criticism from Teofilo Cristiani, fictitious author of Lettera theologica-critica sull' amor di Dio (1791) that he held purely servile fear a sufficient motive for attrition, and from his former Jesuit comrades Mazzarelli (1790–91), Regono (1791), Cortes (1790–93), Chantre y Herrera (1790–92) and Gentilini (1803).
+This position won for him criticism from Teofilo Cristiani, fictitious author of Lettera teologico-critica sull'amor di Dio (1791) that he held purely servile fear a sufficient motive for attrition, and from his former Jesuit comrades Mazzarelli (1790–91), Regono (1791), Cortes (1790–93), Chantre y Herrera (1790–92) and Gentilini (1803).
 He did not attempt to answer the searching criticism of his doctrine contained in Palestrina's Idea genuina della carità o amor di Dio (1800).

-In addition to his original work he contributed to the controversy, Schiarimenti in confermazione e difesa della sua dissertazione (Rome, 1788, Foligno, 1790), and Apologia dell' amor di Dio detto di concupiscenza (Foligno, 1792).
-As Theologian-Penitentiary he edited a novel defense of probabilism under the caption Il posesso, principio fondamentale per decidere i casi morali.
+In addition to his original work he contributed to the controversy, Schiarimenti in confermazione e difesa della sua dissertazione (Rome, 1788, Foligno, 1790), and Apologia dell'amor di Dio detto di concupiscenza (Foligno, 1792).
+As Theologian-Penitentiary he edited a novel defense of probabilism under the caption Il possesso, principio fondamentale per decidere i casi morali.
 The second part of this work, Dissertazione seconda fra le morali sopra gli atti umani (Cremona, 1816; Orvieto, 1853), together with a treatise on usury, published under his name but probably not written by him, appeared after his death.
-The defense of probabilism aroused a storm of controversy, and among the noted anti-probabilists who engaged in the discussion may be mentioned the Bishop of Assisi (1798), Cajetan Maria de Fulgore (1798), Canon John Trinch of the Cathedral of Trivoli (1850), and Montbach (1857).
+The defense of probabilism aroused a storm of controversy, and among the noted anti-probabilists who engaged in the discussion may be mentioned the Bishop of Assisi (1798), Gaetano De Folgore (1798), Canon John Trinch of the Cathedral of Trivoli (1850), and Montbach (1857).
 Of these Trinch added to his Il Bolgenismo Confuto a "digression on the necessity of confessing all mortal sins, whether certain or doubtful, just as they are in conscience."